Start writing a code or creating a design only if you do not know another way to find out if your product is needed.

 That’s why MVP is not about the product, but rather about a strategy.
 A strategy to avoid building products that people do not need.
 You can test key assumptions about the product without writing a line of code.
 Even without a wireframe.
 A product must solve a specific problem and be useful first and foremost before design is even considered.
 That’s where a proper research comes into play.

 But if you still built a product that nobody needs – forget it and let it go.
-Eventually, MVP can be somewhere around “unfortunately, it did not work out, but fortunately, I did not spend a lot of resources and time”.
+Eventually, MVP can be somewhere around “unfortunately, it did not work out, but fortunately, I did not spend much time and efforts”.